weecology/lab-manual/UF-Policies:-Florida-Residency.md

 He went thru the appeal process and got approved submitting the following:
 * My *full* 12 page lease (My thinking was the 1st page was not a "legal document").
 * 12 months of rent check copes that my bank saves online.

+---

+Here is the form for residency reclassification: https://registrar.ufl.edu/pdf/residencyreclass.pdf

+Renata submitted these and got denied twice:
+* Full lease starting July before my first semester
+* Florida DL
+* Vehicle registration
+* Letters of offer & appointment
+The second time also
+* Copies of my rent checks starting in July before my first semester

+I then called the Registrar and found out I also needed to provide my tax return (proving I filed as an independent and paid my own living expenses).
+They waived it for me because as a grad student they knew I must be filing as an independent(?), but for anyone new it is good to know.
+The language in the form confused me - it doesn't matter if you're older or younger than 24, you need to submit a copy of your most recent tax return.